 Individuals engaging either directly with MANN uP to explore taking part in (via an Introductory Session) or to take part in a personal/collective programme, or indirectly (via a referral from a third-party such as an Employee Assistance Programme) will be initially assigned a Unique Identifier Code so that any identifiable personal information on them can be held seperate to Introductory Session/programme files.

 If you decide to exploring entering into a programme with MANN uP via an Introductory Session, a coded Introductory Session File will be created to act as an 'aid-memoire' of key themes and discussion points at that first session.
 This is done in anticipation of an individual entering into a programme with MANN uP to support eventual performance of that contract.

-Then, if you decide to engage with a MANN uP programme you will be asked to complete either a Personal/Collective Programme Contract.
+Then, if you decide to engage with a MANN uP programme you will be asked to complete either a Personal/Collective Programme Service Agreement.
 This will be a record of your identification and contact details and date of birth (provided by you) to facilitate communication delivery of your contracted programme.
-In that contract you will be asked to provide contact details of your General Practitioner (or if you cannot provide that details for an emergency contact).
+In that contract you will be asked to provide contact details of your Next of Kin and General Practitioner.

 In the case of personal programmes, a coded Personal Programme File will be created to act as an 'aid-memoire' of key themes and discussion points covered in programme sessions to aid programme delivery.
 It will incorporate into it your Introductory Session File (if applicable) and will also include copies of any assessments, programme plans and worksheets completed as part of programme delivery.